-How to use this list tight hamstrings, stretching isn’t always the answer, even if it is most people’s go-to for feeling better.
+If you have tight hamstrings, stretching isn’t always the answer, even if it is most people’s go-to for feeling better.
 That’s because elongating the muscle isn’t a surefire way to improve your hamstring flexibility or restore full range of motion.
-Instead of simply stretching this muscle group, you want to incorporate hamstring exercises into your routine that build strength and correct body alignment.
+Instead of simply stretching this muscle group, you want to incorporate hamstring exercises into your routine that build strength Effective Exercises for Hip Pain.

 If poor alignment is to blame, for example, your hamstrings are already in an overextended, stretched-out position.
 And in that case, stretching can actually be counterproductive, says Mike Robertson, C.S.C.S., co-owner of Indianapolis Fitness and Sports Training (I-FAST).

-The first step in finding relief for those overextended hamstrings, he says, is to work toward achieving proper pelvic positioning, strengthening your muscles tension down the back of your thighs.
+The first step in finding relief for those overextended hamstrings, he says, is to work toward achieving proper pelvic positioning, Hamstring Exercises That Will Improve Body Alignment and Strengthen Your Muscles tension down the back of your thighs.
 Check your pelvic alignment by standing in front of a mirror, then turn to the side.

 - If your hips and pelvis look level, you have a neutral pelvic tilt, though you can still benefit from strengthening your hamstrings regularly.